UmassJin/Leetcode/Experience/Lowest_Common_Ancestor_in_Binary_Tree.md

 ### Lowest Common Ancestor in a Binary Tree
 #### Bottom-up Approach (O(n))
 * Assume both the node1 and node2 are exist in the Binary Tree
+* Here if the input tree node does not exist, may cause the issue
+* we do not know whether input p, q,
+* 1) q does not exist
+* 2) q is the children of p

 ```python
 def common_ancestry(root, node1, node2):
     if not node1 and not node2: